Mitigating and Evaluating Static Bias of Action Representations in the Background and the Foreground: Introduction

-We propose a simple and effective video data augmentation technique \sysname{}, which identifies bias-inducing video frames using a reference network.
-After that, we mix videos with the bias-inducing still images but retain the original video labels in training a main network.
-Intuitively, this process randomly permutes labels for the bias-inducing still images, disrupting the association between the still images and action labels.
-This removes the need to explicitly extract the static bias with manually designed rules and facilitates the mitigation of static bias in the background and in the foreground.
-We empirically show that \sysname{} consistently boosts the performance of action recognition models and compares favorably with the other data augmentation techniques on both background and foreground bias.
-For example, it improves TSM and Video Swin Transformer by more than 10\% of accuracy on \datasetnameA{} and obtains around 4\% of lower bias on \datasetnameB{}.

-The paper makes the following contributions: \begin{itemize} \item We create new benchmarks to quantitatively evaluate static bias of action representations in not only the background but also the foreground. \item We extensively compare mainstream action recognition models on the new benchmarks, revealing characteristics of these methods. \item We propose \sysname{}, a video data augmentation technique to mitigate background and foreground static bias. \end{itemize}
+The paper makes the following contributions: \begin{itemize} \item Through quantitative experiments, we highlight the importance to address foreground static bias in learning robust action representations. \item We propose \sysname{}, a video data augmentation technique to mitigate static bias in not only the background but also the foreground. \item We create new benchmarks to quantitatively evaluate static bias of action representations and pinpoint the source of static bias (backgrounds or foregrounds). \item We compare action recognition methods on the created benchmarks to reveal their characteristics and validate the effectiveness of \sysname{}. \end{itemize}